CharlyReux/maven-and-test/tp3-date/Readme.md

 | q1       Value of year  | leap year               | common year  |
 | q2       Value of month | first month of the year | common month |
 | q3       Value of day   | first day of the month  | common day   |

+ I then used the jacoco maven plugin to run the test coverage and obtained 100%, I've put a screenshot of the coverage in the code folder.

+ The last step of this project was to use the PIT plugin, When I first used the plugin, I got a mutation scrore of 90%, but some of it was due to the fact that I had not tested my getters .Other that that I had three mutants that survived, I eliminated two of them by adding two new tests that tested isValidDate with an input day of 0 and an input month of 0.
+And I eliminated the last one by changing one condition in the method nextDate by replacing this.year+1>12 by this.year==12.
+The mutant had modified the > by >= but the behhavior was'nt changing.